Reviews You Can Rely On

-If you're in the market for a carry-on travel pack, check out the Osprey Sojourn Porter 46L.
-It's a protective pack that can carry heavy loads well and features compression straps to cinch it down (or attach an additional daypack).
+If you are looking for a great carry-on travel pack, check out the Osprey Sojourn Porter 46L.
+It's our favorite travel backpack that is comfortable, and offers 50% more storage capacity than most backpacks.
+It can carry heavy loads well and features compression straps to cinch it down tight.

 Those seeking a simple daypack for use on the trail might like the lightweight REI Co-op Flash 22, which is an affordable minimalist pack.